tahlim/DevSecOps-Project/README.md

         ```
         docker run -d --name sonar -p 9000:9000 sonarqube:lts-community
         ```

-        To access:

-        publicIP:9000 (by default username & password is admin)
+        To access:  publicIP:9000 (by default username is admin & password is admin)

         To install Trivy:
         ```